 These consist of metal brackets that are attached to the front surface of the teeth and thin metal wires held in place with elastics.
-Brackets are now generally smaller than they once were and they can also be customised with coloured elastics.
-More discreet fixed braces are also available featuring ceramic brackets and tooth coloured wires.
+Brackets are now generally smaller than they once were and they can also be customized with colored elastics.
+More discreet fixed braces are also available featuring ceramic brackets and tooth-colored wires.

 These are the most commonly used braces and are suitable for a wide range of conditions.
 They produce good results because they can move teeth very precisely.

 - If your teeth are overcrowded, it may be necessary to remove one or more teeth prior to your brace fitting.
 If there is not enough space between teeth, bands can be inserted to create sufficient gaps.

 - After your teeth have been cleaned and dried, brackets will be fixed in place with a strong dental adhesive.
 The wires are then attached to these brackets.